DoctorKhan/The-Cosmic-Game-Book/src/25_advanced_curriculum/30_the_charge_dynamics.md

 - Am I seeking happiness through this charge system?
 - What would it feel like to let go of the expectation that this situation will make me happy or unhappy?
 - Can I find the subtle happiness that exists independent of whether I get what I want or avoid what I fear?
+- How can I flow with these charges while recognizing that even skillful flow doesn't produce happiness?
+- What wisdom wants to emerge from the awareness that observes even my most masterful engagement?
+- Can I hold even my spiritual mastery lightly, sourced from the happiness that exists prior to any engagement?

 ##### World Events